tmtsoftware/esw-vbds/README.md

 ## Performance Test Results

-Test with one Publisher, with two subscribers: One subscriber on host A, one subscriber on host B (publisher on host A):
+The VBDS was tested with one Publisher, and two subscribers: One subscriber on host A, one subscriber on host B (publisher on host A).
-(Tests were performed on two AWS hosts with a 10 gigabit ethernet connection and CPU: Intel(R) Xeon(R) Platinum 8175M CPU @ 2.50GHz.)
+The tests were performed on two AWS hosts with a 10 gigabit ethernet connection and CPU: Intel(R) Xeon(R) Platinum 8175M CPU @ 2.50GHz:

 1 gb files: